 - Deep ‘smile lines’ which run from the side of the nose to the corners of the mouth

-- ‘Marionette lines’ at the corner of the mouth
+- ‘Marionette lines’ that run from the corners of the mouth to either side of the chin

 - The definition of the lip border